 This committee is responsible for the budget, planning the strategy and coordinating responsibilities.

-In the year 2012/13, the Parish Council precept collected by Horsham District Council as part of the Community Charge is £164,723.
+In the year 2015/16, the Parish Council precept collected by Horsham District Council as part of the Council Tax was £175,018.
+The Parish Council also received a grant from HDC of £7279 giving a total income for the year of £182,297.

 This Committee on average considers about 120 planning applications a year; it also coordinates input into the County Structure Plan and the District Council Local Plan.
 Specific and topical issues currently being addressed relate to ensuring that the views of the village are clearly expressed on any suggested housing development in our area.